JoGist/Dices-app/README.md

 # Dices-app

-A dice rolling app developed on Android Studio
+A simple dices rolling app developed on Android Studio for learning purpose.
+It works on any devices running Android Pie or above.